opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 ```

 The ease of implementing query-time autocomplete comes at the cost of performance.
-When implementing this feature on a large scale, we suggest you use an index-time solution instead.
+When implementing this feature on a large scale, we recommend an index-time solution.
 With an index-time solution, you might experience slower indexing, but it’s a price you pay only once and not for every query.

 ### Edge N-grams (index time)

 Use edge N-grams to implement autocomplete at index time to improve its performance.

-Think of an N-gram as a sliding window on a word, where N stands for the length of the window.
+Think of an N-gram as a sequence of N characters.
-If we were to N-gram the word "quick", the results would depend on the value of N:
+If we N-gram the word "quick," the results depend on the value of N.

 N | Type | N-gram
 :--- | :--- | :---